How Long Will Chicken Broth Last in the Fridge?

 3. Freshness of Ingredients

 The quality of the ingredients used to make the chicken broth can affect how long it will last.
-Using fresh, high-quality ingredients can result in a longer shelf life.
+Using fresh, high-quality ingredients can can increase the likelihood of a longer shelf life.

 4. Contamination